MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/create-intercompany-transactions.md

 Intercompany transactions are time and expense transactions from a project contract that belong to one company or organizational unit, while the resources on the project contract are part of a different company or organizational unit.

-When an intercompany transaction is approved, the following actual transactions are created:
+When an intercompany transaction is approved, the following actual transactions are created

 | **Transaction type** | **Pricelist applied** | **Transaction currency** |
 | --- | --- | --- |